trycourier/courier-react-native/Docs/Authentication.md

    ...
 </CourierProvider>

-// In your component.
-Use the following: const auth = useCourierAuth();
+// In your component use the following: const auth = useCourierAuth();

 await auth.signIn({